San Diego and Imperial Valley Railroad: History

 The work to repair the Desert Line proved challenging.
 In July 1989, SD&IV began to repair the burned trestles and collapsed tunnels on the line, but the estimated cost for the work was overwhelming for the railroad and work was halted in the early 1990s.
 In the early 2000s, investors calling themselves Carrizo Gorge Railway made an offer to make the needed repairs to the Desert Line and pay fees to the SD&IV and the MTDB in exchange for trackage rights.
 The deal was approved by all parties in April 2003 and repairs on the line began.

 In 2000, the Coronado Branch from the 12th Street Junction in National City to Imperial Beach, CA saw its last shipment.
 Since then, the line has seen no traffic, and the connection to the Main Line has been removed.

 The Desert Line reopened to freight service in January 2005.
 By October 2008 the condition of the track had deteriorated to the point that the Carrizo Gorge Railway closed the Desert Line.
 The Metropolitan Transit System (former MTDB) terminated the deal with Carrizo Gorge Railway in December 2012 and awarded new, long term operating agreement for the Desert Line to the Pacific Imperial Railroad.
 Earlier that year, on January 1, 2012, the Baja California Railroad assumed control of the line between Tijuana and Tecate which connected SD&IV's Main Line in San Diego with the Desert Line.
 The Pacific Imperial Railroad spent years negotiating a deal with the Baja California Railroad to transport freight over its tracks, which it said delayed its repairs to the Desert Line.
 The Pacific Imperial Railroad declared bankruptcy in October 2016.
 The Baja California Railroad purchased the rights to use the Desert Line in March 2017 with an agreement to pay the Metropolitan Transit System a million dollars per year to retain its lease.
 As of February 2019 Baja California Railroad has made no repairs to the line.

 Current operations

+Railway map of the San Diego and Imperial Valley Railroad (SDIY), 2011.

 The San Diego & Imperial Valley Railroad holds the exclusive right to operate freight service over three lines owned by the San Diego and Arizona Eastern Railway: